 HBV is a blood-borne virus and present in most body fluids including saliva and semen.
 Transmission of HBV is horizontal and vertical (mother to infant) and results from exposure to infectious blood or to body fluids containing blood.
-There is a potential for humans handling non-human primates to become infected from bite wounds or other penetrating injuries.
-The incubation period in humans is 45-120 days, and 15-100 days in chimpanzees and gibbons (Payne 2004).
+Humans are a natural host for HBV with infection rates as high as 25 per cent in some populations.
+Humans may serve as a reservoir for infections of captive non-human primates.